prosociallearnEU/cf-nodejs-client/README.md

 # Testing

 This project has a test suite to ensure the reability of this project.
-Try to run the test suite:
+Besides, the project has invested some amount of time in testing phase to be the code with a nice coverage level.

 ``` shell
 istanbul cover node_modules/mocha/bin/_mocha -- -R spec

 ```

-At the moment, the test suite covers the 91.22%

 If you have question, [create an issue](https://github.com/jabrena/cf-nodejs-client/issues).